Tutedhara: History

 The construction of water conduits like hitis, dug wells and jahrus is considered a pious act in Nepal.
 This applies to kings and other dignitaries as well as to ordinary citizens.

-What we know of the tutedhara comes from inscriptions that can sometimes be found on the stone.
+What is known of the tutedhara comes from inscriptions that can sometimes be found on the stone.
 These do not always describe its creation, but some other dated event, indicating that the tutedhara would have already been in existence at that time.
 Such inscriptions have been found with dates up to the middle of the 19th century.

 One jahru in Khapinchhe in Patan shows an inscription dated 530 AD.
 This is believed to be the oldest jahru in Nepal.
 In Bhaktapur, the oldest jahru is dated 1175 AD.

 One of the oldest known inscriptions in the Newar language (1232 AD) is an inscription on a tutedhara.

 Only in the city of Patan has there been a comprehensive survey of all the tutedharas.
 A total of 106 of them have been found.
 A few of these had been kept operational in the traditional way and two were connected to the municipal water supply.